James-Jeudy/AzureRemediation/README.md

 ## Post-Implementation:

-In conclusion, private endpoint for Azure Key Vault & Storage Accounts enabled me to take them off of the public internet and makes it accessible only within our subnets & virtual networks.
-The firewall was also enabled for both Key Vault & storage accounts, which disabled public access from the Internet.
+In conclusion, the private endpoint for Azure Key Vault and Storage Accounts enabled me to remove them from the public Internet and make them accessible only within our subnets and virtual networks.
+The firewall is enabled for both Key Vault and storage accounts, which disables public access from the Internet.

-Adding multiple owners to our subscription account increased our security score as well as it's highly recommended to have at least three owners as this significantly reduces the chance for a breach by a compromised owner account.
+Adding multiple owners to our subscription account increased our security score.
+It's highly recommended that we have at least three owners, as this significantly reduces the chance of a breach by a compromised owner account.

-Lastly, enabling MFA also protects against a breach, as users tend to use weak passwords or reuse them for multiple services.
-With MFA enabled, accounts are more secure and users can authenticate with almost any application via Single Sign-On (SSO).
+Lastly, enabling MFA protects against a breach, as users sometimes use weak passwords or reuse them for multiple services.
+With MFA enabled, accounts are more secure, and users can authenticate almost any application via Single Sign-On (SSO).

-Overall, this project was a great introduction to NIST 800-53 controls and the Microsoft Cloud Security Benchmark.
-It taught me multiple ways to harden my SOC environment in Azure, and gave me some practical remediation skills that I can utilize at a cloud security/SOC position.
+This project was a great introduction to NIST 800-53 controls and the Microsoft Cloud Security Benchmark.
+It taught me multiple ways to harden my SOC environment in Microsoft Azure and gave me some practical remediation skills that I can utilize in a cloud security/SOC position.

 Here is my Cloud Security Benchmark score after implementing the remediations and adding NIST 800-53 to my Azure environment.: